"Knowledge is the only meaningful resource today."

 the battle shifts to speed and innovation.
 To distinguish

-companies must offer something unique."
+themselves, companies must offer something unique."

 ~ Noel M. Tichy